peterthx/qa-journey-lab/README.md

     cd qa-journey-lab
     ```

-2. Install dependencies for each project:
+2. Install dependencies for all projects using npm workspaces:

     ```bash
-    # For playwrightWebApp
-    cd playwrightWebApp
-    npm install
-    npx playwright install

-    # For playwrightAPI
-    cd ../playwrightAPI
     npm install
     ```